Payment Terms Legislation In European Union

 Laws

 The EU Late Payment Directive of 16 Feb 2011 required member states to implement laws by 16 Mar 2013.
-Maximum payment terms from public entities are 30 days.
-For specific situations longer terms can be agreed in contract, but this cannot exceed 60 days particularly for the healthcare sector.
-Commercial terms cannot be longer than 60 days unless expressly agreed by both parties and not grossly unfair.
+Maximum payment terms cannot be longer than 60 days unless expressly agreed by both parties and not grossly unfair.
 Where no terms are specified the default is 30 days.
+There are exceptions.
 The term begins from receipt of invoice and verification of invoice cannot exceed 30 days.
-If the invoice is not received or received earlier than receipt of goods then the term starts from receipt of goods.
-Individual states can enact provisions that are more favourable to the supplier (See EU member states for local details).
+Enactment by individual states has varied and some have laws that are more favourable to suppliers.
+(See EU member states for local details).
+On 12 September 2023 the European Commission released a new proposal for sweeping regulation that includes a strict maximum payment term of 30 days.
+This proposal still requires agreement by member states and any implementation timeline is currently unknown.

-On 30 April 2019 the EU adopted legislation on unfair trading practices in business-to-business relationships in the food supply chain.
-Member states were required to transpose the directive into national law by 1 May 2021.
+On 30 April 2019 the EU adopted the directive on unfair trading practices in business-to-business relationships in the food supply chain.
+All member states have implemented the directive into law and the European Commission is undertaking a conformity check.
 Among other requirements, payment terms are capped at 30 days for perishable goods and 60 days for other agricultural and food products, from the later of delivery date or payment due date.
 Healthcare, school food schemes, and long-term grape contracts are excluded and five tiers of relative company sizes are set out to which these terms apply.
-Existing contracts have one year to comply.
-A stricter enforcement mechanism is also required in each member state with a designated enforcement authority.
+Existing contracts had one year from implementation to comply.
+A strict enforcement mechanism is also required in each member state with a designated enforcement authority.
 (See EU member states for local details).

 Codes